J4n-M44rt3n/J4n-M44rt3n_github.io/_posts/2017-02-26-J4n-M44rt3n's-projects.md

 1. Waterproofed the container and introduced salty agar.<BR>
 2. Put the lasercut acrylate map of the Betherlands, Belgium, Luxembourg, and bits of France and Germany on top after pouring solidifying standard non-nutrient agar over it.<BR>
 3. Guided by a print, I used a syringe to distribute drops of oat porridge on the agar to represent cities of over 90.000 inhabitants.<BR>
 4. Planted the Blob next to Utrecht, centrally located.
-Also my home town.<BR>
+Also, its where I currently live.<BR>
 5. My goodness!
 One day later, and Den Bosch, Eindhoven, and Tilburg already fell.
 Dordrecht is under siege.
 Why does it go south, not north though?
 I really need to get on a webcam setup to keep track.
 <BR><BR><a href="#top">*top of page*</a>
 #